Fair Core Imputations for the Assignment Game: New Solution Concepts and Efficient Algorithms

-Mechanism \ref{alg.max} computes the leximax core imputation for the assignment game, $G = (U, V, E), \ w: E \rightarrow \cQ_+$.
-It differs from Mechanism \ref{alg.min} in the following ways:
+Algorithm \ref{alg.max} computes the leximax core imputation for the assignment game, $G = (U, V, E), \ w: E \rightarrow \cQ_+$.
+It differs from Algorithm \ref{alg.min} in the following ways:

-\begin{enumerate} \item In Step 1(e), $\Omega$ is initialized to the maximum profit share of an essential vertex under the initial core imputation $(u, v)$ computed in Step 1(a). \item Whereas in Mechanism \ref{alg.min}, $\Omega$ is raised at unit rate, in Mechanism \ref{alg.max}, it is lowered at unit rate. \item Definition \ref{def.max-both} plays a role analogous to that of Definition \ref{def.min-both}.
-Furthermore, for Mechanism \ref{alg.max}, we will say that component $C$ is {\em fully repaired} if it has max on both sides. \item {\bf Repairing a Component:} If component $C$ has max in $\lleft(C)$, then $C$ needs to be rotated anti-clockwise and if it has max in $\rright(C)$, it needs to be rotated clockwise. \item The previous change will change the definition of valid component appropriately.
-Furthermore, the definitions of $\Ssuba, \Ssubb$ and $\Ssubc$ will change appropriately and we will denote the resulting sub-components by $\Xsuba, \Xsubb$ and $\Xsubc$, respectively. \item The proofs of correctness and running time of Mechanism \ref{alg.max} are analogous to that of Mechanism \ref{alg.min}. \end{enumerate}
+\begin{enumerate} \item In Step 1(e), $\Omega$ is initialized to the maximum profit share of an essential vertex under the initial core imputation $(u, v)$ computed in Step 1(a). \item Whereas in Algorithm \ref{alg.min}, $\Omega$ is raised at unit rate, in Algorithm \ref{alg.max}, it is lowered at unit rate. \item Definition \ref{def.max-both} plays a role analogous to that of Definition \ref{def.min-both}.
+Furthermore, for Algorithm \ref{alg.max}, we will say that component $C$ is {\bf fully repaired} if it has max on both sides. \item Repairing a Component: If component $C$ has max in $\lleft(C)$, then $C$ needs to be rotated anti-clockwise and if it has max in $\rright(C)$, it needs to be rotated clockwise. \item The previous change will change the definition of valid component appropriately.
+Furthermore, the definitions of $\Ssuba, \Ssubb$ and $\Ssubc$ will change appropriately and we will denote the resulting sub-components by $\Xsuba, \Xsubb$ and $\Xsubc$, respectively. \item The run of Algorithm \ref{alg.max} is partitioned into epochs via a definition analogous to Defintion \ref{def.epoch}. \item The proofs of correctness and running time of Algorithm \ref{alg.max} are analogous to that of Algorithm \ref{alg.min}. \end{enumerate}

-\begin{definition} At any point in the mechanism, for any connected component $C$ of $H$, $\max(C)$ will denote the {\em largest profit share of an essential vertex in $C$}.
-We will say that {\em $C$ has max on both sides} if there is a vertex in $\lleft(C)$ as well one in $\rright(C)$ whose profit is $\max(C)$.
-Otherwise, we will say that {\em $C$ has max in $\lleft(C)$ $(\rright(C))$} if there is a vertex in $\lleft(C)$ ($\rright(C)$) whose profit is $\max(C)$. \end{definition}
+\begin{definition} At any point in the Algorithm, for any connected component $C$ of $H$, $\max(C)$ will denote the {\bf largest profit share of an essential vertex in $C$}.
+We will say that {\bf $C$ has max on both sides} if there is a vertex in $\lleft(C)$ as well one in $\rright(C)$ whose profit is $\max(C)$.
+Otherwise, we will say that {\bf $C$ has max in $\lleft(C)$ $(\rright(C))$} if there is a vertex in $\lleft(C)$ ($\rright(C)$) whose profit is $\max(C)$. \end{definition}